chrisgrieser/nvim-scissors/README.md

   collection](#version-controlling-snippets--snippet-file-formatting).)
 - Snippet/file selection via `telescope`, `snacks`, or `vim.ui.select`.
 - Automatic bootstrapping of the snippet folder or new snippet files if needed.
+- Prettifies snippet files for clean diffs in version control.
 - Supports only [VSCode-style
   snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).